Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection

 where the noise prediction network $\epsilon_\theta$ learns to denoise a wide variety of images while conditioning on diverse text prompts $t$.
 To achieve this, the U-Net backbone incorporates cross-attention layers at multiple spatial resolutions, allowing textual embeddings to influence the latent representation at each timestep $k$.
 Let \( z \in \mathbb{R}^{N \times d} \) denote latent features and \( t \in \mathbb{R}^{M \times d} \) the text embeddings.
-The cross-attention output is computed as:
+The cross-attention output CA$_l$ is computed as:

 where \( Q_l, K_l, V_l \) are learned projections and ${A}_l$ refers attention map at layer $l$, respectively. ${A}_l$ specifies the attention weights between image and text tokens, and when multiply with ${V}_l$, the resulting cross-attention output ${A}_l {V}_l$ injects textual semantics into the latent update.
 This mechanism enables each spatial location in the latent image to selectively attend to semantically relevant components of the text prompt.

-Recent works~\citep{semantic, advpaint} have exploited cross-attention for image-specific immunization by manipulating attention maps~\citep{semantic} or altering intermediate representations, such as query embeddings~\citep{advpaint}.
+Recent works~\cite{semantic, advpaint} have exploited cross-attention for image-specific immunization by manipulating attention maps~\cite{semantic} or altering intermediate image representations~\cite{advpaint, silva2025attacking}.
 However, they often lack a direct and scalable intervention for controlling target semantics within diffusion models. {Distinct from previous works, our semantic injection approach guides diffusion models to interpret the immunized image itself as containing the target semantics.
 To accomplish this, the proposed losses operate directly on the cross-attention outputs.
 Detailed theoretical justifications and ablation results are provided in supplementary material (Sections~A.5 and~C.1}).